epam/inspecto/README.md

 ## 📘 API

-See the corresponding Knowledge Base page for detailed API documentation.
+See the corresponding Knowledge Base page for detailed [API documentation](https://github.com/epam/inspecto/wiki/API).

 ## 💻 Development

 For instructions on how to add new validation rules, see the [Creating a New Rule](./creating-new-rule.md) guide.

+For instructions on how to apply rules, see the [Apply rules](https://github.com/epam/inspecto/wiki/How-to:-Apply-rules) guide.

+List of available Rule Descriptions may be found [here](https://github.com/epam/inspecto/wiki/Rules).

+Data model described on this [page](https://github.com/epam/inspecto/wiki/Data-Model).

 ### Technology Stack